heremaps/gluecodium/docs/franca.md

 ### Comments

 Franca supports different kinds of comments, but Genium only processes `<** @description: ... **>` tag.
 The comment should be formatted in Markdown and links to other types can be added in the form `[package.Interface.method]`.
+For attributes the syntax `[AttributeName.set]` and `[AttributeName.get]` can be used to refer to setters/getters explicitly.
+Without suffix the reference will link to the getter in languages which have getters and setters.

 FIDL: